DaniilGalahov/Rijndael-AESLib/Readme.md

 User interface of the app allows to set up source, destination and parameters of encrypting/decrypting, initialize encryption/decryption process, and receive feedback from the app.

 ##### UI elements
-- **Source file** field - displays and allows to input path to source file (file with data you want to encrypt).
+- **Source file** field - displays and allows to input path to source file (file with data you want to *process*).
 You can type the path to file by yourself or select it via GUI dialogue through *"Browse"* button near the end of the field.
-- **Destination file** field - displays and allows to input path to destination file (file where encrypted data will be saved).
+- **Destination file** field - displays and allows to input path to destination file (file where *processed* data will be saved).
 You can type the path to file by yourself or select it via GUI dialogue through *"Browse"* button near the end of the field.
 - **Password** field - allows to input your password (any symbols accepted).
 - **AES standard** combo box - displays selected AES standard and allows to select other available (*AES-128*, *AES-192* or *AES-256*).
 - **Encrypt** button - initializes encrytion process.